open-mmlab/mmdetection/docs/tutorials/customize_dataset.md

 After the data pre-processing, there are two steps for users to train the customized new dataset with existing format (e.g. COCO format):

-1. modify the config file for using the customized dataset.
+1. Modify the config file for using the customized dataset.
 2. Check the annotations of the customized dataset.

 Here we give an example to show the above two steps, which uses a customized dataset of 5 classes with COCO format to train an existing Cascade MaskRCNN R50 FPN detector.